AdobeDocs/analytics-platform.en/help/components/audiences/manage.md

 ## Edit audiences

 You can edit the settings of an audience at any time.
+When you edit an audience (either a one-time audience or a recurring audience), a republish is required.

 To edit an audience: